Aerial view of Rio de Janeiro with Sugarloaf Mountain, Guanabara Bay, and cityscape

 • Overstay Fines: Overstaying your permitted time can result in daily fines and may affect your ability to re-enter Brazil in the future.

-• Currency: Brazilian Real (BRL) Cash is important, especially outside major cities.
-While cards are widely accepted in urban areas, smaller establishments, street vendors, and some local tours might prefer cash.
+Cash is important, especially outside major cities.
+While cards are widely accepted in urban areas, smaller establishments, street vendors and some local tours might prefer cash.

 Best way to access money:

-• Travel Cards: Use a fee-free travel card like Revolut, Wise, or Monzo for competitive exchange rates and lower ATM fees.
+• Travel Cards: Use a fee-free travel card like Revolut, Wise or Monzo for competitive exchange rates and lower ATM fees.

 • ATMs: ATMs are common, but they often have low withdrawal limits and may charge fees from both the local bank and your home bank.
 Some banks like Banco do Brasil or Bradesco might have lower fees.
 It's advisable to withdraw larger amounts less frequently to minimize transaction costs.